-Erosion has dominated and shaped the landscape here at Zion Canyon and surrounding areas for the past about 2 million years.
-Zion National Park attracts over 2 million visitors every year, (Smith, 2008) and it is popular because of the interesting geology on display.
+Erosion has dominated and shaped the landscape here at Zion Canyon and surrounding areas for the past two million years.
+Zion National Park attracts nearly three million visitors every year, (Smith, 2008) and it is popular largely in part because of the geology on display.
 It is a beautiful, very colorful landscape.
-It is continuously changing, and I can only be grateful to witness this particular stage.
+The Grand Staircase, including the region of Zion National Park, is a prime example of geology exposed and in action.
 [Figure 2]